Import from a CSV or Excel file

 The COMPANY.COMPANYTAG heading is used to exclusively by eForms Enterprise to enable importing data for multiple payers/employer/companies with the same name.
 To use this field simply enter the tag you wish to use to distinguish one company from another with the same name.
 The COMPANY.COMPANYTAG heading MUST be used in conjunction with the COMPANY.NAME1 heading, otherwise data will not be imported.
 COMPANY.COMPANYTAG is a text field that can contain up to 30 characters.

-7. Save and close the Excel spreadsheet.
+5. Save and close the import file.
 NOTE: All instances of the import file must be closed before continuing to the next step.

-8. Start eForms.
-From the Tools menu, choose Import and then Import from Excel File.
+6. Start eForms.
+From the Tools menu, choose Import and then Import from CSV or Import from Excel File, as appropriate

-9. Browse to the location of the Excel file you just created.
+7. Browse to the location of the import file you just created.

-10. Indicate which sheet in the spreadsheet you wish to import data from.
+8. If you're importing from Excel, you must indicate the sheet from which you wish to import data.
 The Type of data records in this sheet field should indicate the correct data type automatically.

 Add/Update Options (eForms Enterprise Only)